You're reading docs for Nextly Alpha. APIs may change between releases.

 });

-pool.connectionTimeoutMs15000Timeout when waiting for a connection from the pool.
+pool.connectionTimeoutMs15000Wait at most 15 s for a free connection from the pool.

 pool: {